qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/suggestions/suggestions-info.md

 CommandArguments previousArgs();
 ```

 `previousArgs()` represents the previously declared arguments, which are parsed and interpreted as if they were being used to execute the command.
-See [this example on the string argument suggestions page](./string-suggestions#suggestions-depending-on-previous-arguments) for an idea of how to use this field.
+See [this example on the string argument suggestions page](./string-suggestions#suggestions-depending-on-previous-arguments) for an idea of how to utilize this field.

 ```java
 String currentInput();